-Options granted under the option plan may be either incentive options, which satisfy the requirements of Section 422 of the Internal Revenue Code, or nonqualified stock options, which are not intended to meet those requirements.
+Options granted under the option plan may be either incentive options, which satisfy the requirements of Section 422 of the Internal Revenue Code, or non-qualified stock options, which are not intended to meet those requirements.
 The federal income tax treatment for the two types of options differs as follows:

 Incentive Options.
-No taxable income is recognized by the optionee at the time of the option grant and no taxable income is generally recognized at the time the option is exercised.
-The optionee will, however, recognize taxable income in the year in which the purchased shares are sold or otherwise made the subject of disposition.
+No taxable income is recognized by the optione at the time of the option grant, and no taxable income is recognized for regular tax purposes at the time the option is exercised, although taxable income may arise at that time for alternative minimum tax purposes.
+The optionee will recognize taxable income in the year in which the purchased shares are sold or otherwise made the subject of a taxable disposition.

-For Federal income tax purposes, dispositions are divided into two categories: qualifying and disqualifying.
-The optionee will make a qualifying disposition of the purchased shares if the sale or other disposition of such shares is made more than two years after the date the option for the shares was granted and more than one year after the option was exercised for such shares.
-Unless both of these requirements are satisfied, a disqualifying disposition will result.
+For Federal tax purposes, dispositions are divided into two categories: (i) qualifying and (ii) disqualifying.
+A qualifying disposition occurs if the sale or other disposition is made more than two (2) years after the date the option for the shares involved in such sale or disposition is granted and more than one (1) year after the date the option is exercised for those shares.
+If the sale or disposition occurs before these two periods are satisfied, then a disqualifying disposition will result.